SAFEHR-data/omopcept/README.md

 OMOP vocab data downloaded from Athena includes a table called CONCEPT.csv that we saved in parquet format for use in this package.

-omopcepts downloads a selection of vocabularies and stores locally the first time you use it.
+omopcept downloads a selection of vocabularies and stores locally the first time you use it.

 | fields           | about                               | query_arguments |